-Our thoughts continue to be with Baltimore and its citizens.
 ABAG is committed to helping our communities heal and to building a stronger, more equitable city in which all can thrive.
-Our Association Members have been coming together in many conversations and across sectors to work together and with partners to support Baltimore.
+Our Association members have been coming together in many conversations and across sectors to partner and support Baltimore.
 ABAG Members - please visit our ABAG #OneBaltimore web page to keep abreast of our network's ongoing efforts.